-A Sheffield MP has backed calls on the Government to recognise Somaliland as a country.
+A Sheffield MP has backed calls on the Government to recognize Somaliland as a country.

 Labour MP for Sheffield Central Paul Blomfield joined MPs of different parties calling for Somaliland’s recognition as its own country – and added that support from the Commons “demonstrated an exceptional unity across the House”.

-Former education secretary Gavin Williamson said the UK owed a “debt of honour” to the people of Somaliland.
-He told the Commons that the Government should recognise Somaliland as a separate nation state from neighbouring Somalia to the south east.
+Former education secretary Gavin Williamson said the UK owed a “debt of honor” to the people of Somaliland.
+He told the Commons that the Government should recognize Somaliland as a separate nation-state from neighboring Somalia to the southeast.

 Somaliland is considered by most countries around the world to be part of Somalia, but it has its own de facto government based in the city of Hargeisa.

-A large number of people from Somaliland have made their home in Sheffield since the 1950s with the population in excess of 8,000 and in 2014 it became the first city to officially recognise Somaliland’s claim for independence.
+A large number of people from Somaliland have made their home in Sheffield since the 1950s with a population in excess of 8,000 and in 2014 it became the first city to officially recognize Somaliland’s claim for independence.

-South Staffordshire MP Mr Williamson told MPs: “We have seen the people of Somaliland pay a price for the defence of this nation both in the First World War and the Second World War.
+South Staffordshire MP Mr. Williamson told MPs: “We have seen the people of Somaliland pay a price for the defense of this nation both in the First World War and the Second World War.

-“I think there is a debt of honour that we owe the people of Somaliland to restore the freedom to them that they actually fought to preserve for us as well.”
+“I think there is a debt of honor that we owe the people of Somaliland to restore the freedom to them that they actually fought to preserve for us as well.”